dorahacksglobal/BUIDL-NFT/README.md

 }
 ```

-When an NFT is `harbergerBuy()` by anyone, if there is a bound LootBox, it will try to call the `afterHarbergerBuy()` on the LootBox.
-The miner of NFT can arbitrarily define the behavior of `afterHarbergerBuy()`.
+When an NFT is `harbergerBuy()` by anyone, if there is an existing Loot Box, it will try to call `afterHarbergerBuy()` function from the LootBox.
+The miner of BUIDL NFT (a.k.a. the BUIDLer) can arbitrarily define the behavior of `afterHarbergerBuy()`.
 Generally, it will be a buyers incentives / rewards.
 NFT buyers can predict the behavior of this function before purchase.

 To ensure safety, the LootBox should always check: